 I suppose that when most people think about God, they imagine God to be one of two things.
 Some people think of God as being distant and remote, utterly beyond the universe.
 The theological word for this is "transcendent."
 People who have this view of God don't imagine experiencing a deeply personal and loving relationship with God.
 If my understanding of Islam is correct, the Muslim view of God, Allah, is that he is utterly transcendent.
 Deists also believe that God is transcendent and not very personal.
 Deism was particularly popular during the time of the Enlightenment, and many of our Founding Fathers were Deists.
 These include Thomas Jefferson, Benjamin Franklin, and other significant figures around the time of the American Revolution, like Thomas Paine.
 They believed in a God who created the universe to be an orderly place, like a watchmaker making a watch, winding it up and letting it go.
-They believed
+They believed in a God who was generally benevolent.
+But they didn't believe in a God who revealed himself in a personal way or interfered with events in the world.
+In fact, they were very much against that idea.
+Benjamin Franklin believed in God but he didn't believe that Jesus was divine.
+(Or, at the least, he claimed to be agnostic regarding Jesus' deity.)2 Thomas Paine, who wrote the revolutionary pamphlet Common Sense in 1776, was very much against Christianity.
+He seemed

-1 Unless otherwise noted, the Scripture quoted herein is taken from the New International Version (1984).
-2 Harold A. Netland, Dissonant Voices: Religious Pluralism and the Question of Truth (Vancouver: Regent College Publishing, 1991), 83: "Not only is Allah absolutely sovereign, but he is utterly transcendent and cannot be identified with anything in the created world."
+1 Harold A. Netland, Dissonant Voices: Religious Pluralism and the Question of Truth (Vancouver: Regent College Publishing, 1991), 83: "Not only is Allah absolutely sovereign, but he is utterly transcendent and cannot be identified with anything in the created world."
 On page 84, Netland writes, "The notion of Allah's radical transcendence leads to the concept of shirk, the ultimate sin in Islam.
 Shirk is the sin of identifying anything in the created order with deity."